NikolaLohinski/terraform-provider-jinja/docs/index.md

 ### The `try` filter

 The `try` filter is meant to gracefully evaluate an expression.
-It returns an `undefined` value if the passed expression is undefined or throws an error and the value passed in the context pipeline otherwise.
+It returns an `undefined` value if the passed expression is undefined or throws an error.
+Otherwise, it returns the value passed in the context of the pipeline.

 ```
 {%- if (empty.missing | try) is undefined -%}
-	Now you see me!
+	Now you see {{ value | try }}!
 {%- endif -%}
 ```
 With the following YAML context and `strict_undefined` set to `true`:
 ```
 empty: {}
+value: me
 ```
 Will render into:
 ```